sharife/bluenotetx/site/content/post/empowering-the-patient-voice-when-youre-not-a-patient-yourself.md

 ---
 title: Empowering the Patient Voice When You're Not a Patient Yourself
 date: 2021-01-18T14:28:38.305Z
-description: "My nontraditional career path led to a new point of view on compassion and empathy. "
+description: "How one executives' nontraditional career path led to a new point of view on compassion and empathy. "
 author: Laura Brown Chavaree
 image: img/hero-journey.svg
 ---